attilaszabo88/qautomata/readme.md

 # Welcome to QAutomata!

-This  <test> repository is designed for automated test cases using `selenium`.
+This repository is designed for automated test cases using `selenium`.

 Setup: